stable-audio-control/stable-audio-control.github.io/web/index.md

 # Text To Music

+Examples in text-to-music generation on the [Song Describer dataset](https://github.com/mulab-mir/song-describer-dataset).
 Examples in timbre transfer on the [Slakh dataset](http://www.slakh.com/).
 We compare our method with two baselines, Music Style Transfer <a href="#note2" id="note1ref">[2]</a> and SS-VAE <a href="#note1" id="note3ref">[3]</a>.

+The examples for the text-to-music task also come from the [Song Describer dataset](https://github.com/mulab-mir/song-describer-dataset)<a href="#note1" id="note1ref">[1]</a>.
+For both our model and the baseline model [MusicGEN](https://github.com/facebookresearch/audiocraft/blob/main/docs/MUSICGEN.md)<a href="#note2" id="note2ref">[2]</a>, only the text prompt from the dataset is used as the control condition for music generation.
+In this case, the music prompt for our model is left empty.

 | <span style="display: inline-block; width:120px"> </span>  | Source | Target | SS-VAE | Music Style Transfer | Ours no adv. | Ours |